Conditions and diseases

 Diagnosis and treatment

-The diagnosis is made by the physician based on what she sees, but a skin swab is often also taken to determine the type of virus.
+The diagnosis is made by the physician based on what he or she sees.
+A skin swab is also often taken to determine the type of virus.

 Treatment centres and specialisations